LineSvensen/lsdev/README.md

 - Animations
 - Link to 3 projects/websites
+- Hamburger menu

-The website runs smooth on all devices over 360px.
+- Responsive: The website runs smooth on all devices over 360px.

 ## Contact: